cos485/cos485.github.io/_posts/2020-02-03-homework-guidelines.md

 - Programming exercises should be completed in Colaboratory.

-  - Please submit to Gradescope a PDF of your notebook including a link to your Colaboratory file using the comments.
+  - Please submit to Gradescope a PDF of your notebook including a link to your Colaboratory file.

 - Theoretical exercises are encouraged to be completed in Colaboratory using LaTeX, as well.
 You may also submit a PDF scan of a handwritten response.